Achmad Rizal Purnama

-Achmad Rizal Purnama (born 19 February 1976) is an Indonesian diplomat currently serving as the ambassador to Turkey.
+Achmad Rizal Purnama (born 19 February 1976) is an Indonesian diplomat currently serving as the Ambassador of Indonesia to Turkey.
 Prior to his ambassadorship, he served as the director for Middle East and chief of staff to the foreign minister.

 Early life and education

 Achmad was born on 19 February 1976 in Jakarta.
 He holds a degree in international law, which he earned in 1999 from Al-Azhar University in Cairo, Egypt.
 He furthered his education by obtaining a Master's degree in middle eastern studies from the University of Indonesia.

 Diplomatic career

 Achmad began his career at the foreign ministry in 2002.
 His first assignment after completing his diplomatic course was at the directorate of public diplomacy, where he served from 2004 to 2006.
 From January 2007 to January 2010, he was posted to the economic section of the permanent mission to the United Nations in New York, where he was responsible for matters relating to economic development and environment with the rank of third secretary.
 During this time, he proposed the Troika+1 leadership model (Indonesia; Poland, Denmark, and the UN Secretary-General) to maintain Indonesia's leadership on climate change issues following the adoption of the 2007 Bali Roadmap.
 He also served as the G77+China coordinator in 2009, advocating for the interests of developing countries in agricultural matters.
 In response to the 2009 food crisis, Achmad guided Indonesia in proposing a high-level event at the UN General Assembly and a new agenda item on food security and sustainable development, facilitating a resolution on the matter that remains in effect today.
 He also facilitated the resolution mandating the UN Conference on Sustainable Development.

+Achmad (far right) accompanying foreign minister Marty Natalegawa in a visit to the U.S., 2013.

 From February 2010 to December 2013, Achmad served as the personal assistant to foreign minister Marty Natalegawa, personally accompanying the minister on all official visits.
 He was instrumental in facilitating the work of the foreign minister during Indonesia's Chairmanship of ASEAN in 2011 and APEC in 2013.
 He also played a key role in the shuttle diplomacy to ASEAN member states to solidify unity by adopting the ASEAN Six-point Principles on the South China Sea and was involved in Indonesia's efforts to address the sensitive border situation between Cambodia and Thailand.